aws/aws-iot-device-sdk-swift/Samples/Mqtt5Sample/README.md

 // Client unsubscribes from topic "test/topic".
 An Unsuback packet will be logged if available.

 stop
-// Client will disconnect and emit lifecycle events reporting its progress
+// Client will end its session.
+It will disconnect and emit lifecycle events reporting its progress
 ```

 ## Troubleshooting